emmahyde/thinking-patterns/README.md

 ```

 ### 7. Metacognitive Monitoring - Ruby Performance Optimization
+#### User Prompt
+> "I'm optimizing our Ruby background job processing system, which uses Sidekiq and Redis.
+We're hitting connection pool exhaustion and need to scale from 1k to 10k jobs per minute.
+I have some experience here but I'm uncertain about the optimal pool size and the potential impact of batching jobs.
+I need to structure my thinking and identify my knowledge gaps."

 ```ruby
 # Self-assessment during critical performance optimization
 const response = await mcp.callTool("metacognitive_monitoring", {